Judson Mills: Early life and education

-Mills was born in Washington, D.C. on May 10, 1969, and grew up in Northern Virginia.
+Mills grew up in Northern Virginia.
 The house that he lived in was built by George Washington.
 The house is considered a national landmark.

 Although Mills did not originally plan to become an actor, he later started involving himself in the theater.
 During his high school years he attended New Hampshire's private independent High Mowing School.

 Personal life

 Mills has been married three times.
 First he was married to actress Christiaan Torrez on May 10, 1990.
 The couple was divorced in 1993.
 In 1997, he was married to Julie Mills, who gave birth to their son, Dalton Mills.
 Judson and Julie Mills were divorced five years later in 2002.
 On June 13, 2005, Judson Mills was married to Morgan Rae Mills, who then gave birth to their two sons Jagger Mills and Cash Mills.
 Mills's hobbies include hunting, fishing, football and Taekwondo.